 Honey and Capital One Shopping are both easy to install and use.
 Searching for coupon codes takes around 30 seconds—a huge time savings for shoppers who spend a lot of time looking for deals online.

-Honey and Capital One Shopping both enjoy a 4.6 out of 5-star rating on Trustpilot.
-Honey’s browser extension also gets 5 stars on the Google Chrome store with 155,404 reviews and features over 10 million users.
-Capital One Shopping's extension gets 5 stars on the Google Chrome store with 9,034 reviews and over 3 million users.
+Honey boasts a 4.4 out of 5-star rating on Trustpilot while Capital One Shopping garnered a rating of 4.6.
+Honey’s browser extension also gets 5 stars on the Google Chrome store with over 164,000 reviews and has over 10 million users.
+Capital One Shopping's extension gets 5 stars on the Google Chrome store with nearly 10,000 reviews and over 4 million users.

 The biggest concerns of users of both apps are privacy and security.
 Honey is owned by PayPal and Capital One Shopping by CapitalOne, which are both companies that have tons of experience with ecommerce and cybersecurity.
 The security of extensions is based on the strict security reviews of each browser’s extension store.